Switched On

 Switched On (also known as Switched On Stereolab or Switched On Volume 1) is a compilation of Stereolab's first three releases, and was originally released in 1992.
-The album's name is in tribute to Switched-On Bach and other similar titles from the late 1960s to 1970s that feature Moog synthesizers as the primary instrument.
+The album's name is in tribute to Switched-On Bach (1968) and other similar titles from the late 1960s to 1970s that feature Moog synthesizers as the primary instrument.
 Switched On was later licensed to Slumberland Records for a US release, and Rough Trade Germany, for that country, both in 1992.

-Compiled of tracks from Super 45 and Super-Electric EPs plus the Stunning Debut Album 7" single, the album forms the first part of a pentalogy (as of 2022) of Stereolab rarities collections along with Refried Ectoplasm and Aluminum Tunes.
-A fourth compilation, Electrically Possessed, was released in 2021, collecting non-album material spanning from 1999 to 2008, and a fifth compilation, titled Pulse of the Early Brain, was released on September 02, 2022.
+Compiled of tracks from Super 45 and Super-Electric EPs plus the Stunning Debut Album 7" single, the album forms the first part of a pentalogy of Stereolab rarities collections along with Refried Ectoplasm (1995), Aluminum Tunes (1998), Electrically Possessed (2021), and Pulse of the Early Brain (2022).